BGI-SynBio/PyMOL-PUB/README.md

     <img width="100%" src="./docs/source/_static/logo.svg"/>
 </p>

-# PyMOL-PUB: rapid generation of high-quality structure figures for publication
+# Rapid generation of high-quality structure figures for publication with PyMOL-PUB

 With the rapid progress of fields like protein structure prediction, an increasing number of researchers from different backgrounds require the use of